TL;DR

 If the IRS applied the substance over form doctrine, the acquiring corporation could not be the actual buyer of the target company or the transaction could not be a qualified stock purchase.
 The buyer would lose a tax benefit because, under the doctrine, it could not make a step-up election on the assets it acquired.

-Contact a New Jersey Tax Law Attorney
+Contact a New Jersey Substance Over Form Tax Law Attorney

 If the IRS audits you and makes a claim of substance over form for any of your financial transactions, you need an experienced tax attorney who understands the law thoroughly enough to refute the government position and prevent you from benefiting from a legitimate tax advantage.